Peninsula Postgraduate Medical Education

 These changes also include your intention to take paternity/maternity/adoption/family leave or any other changes to your training programme.
 Changes could affect how your salary payments are made and your end of training date, therefore it is imperative you notify all relevant teams.

-To notify us of any changes please complete the change of circumstance form and return it to your local Patch Administrator and Gemma Lush
+To notify us of any changes please complete the change of circumstance form and return it to your local Patch Administrator and the Helpdesk.

 If you wish to train at less than full time please follow the link below for more information:

-You must inform the School of Primary Care as soon as possible if you wish to work less than full time; your first point of contact within the team is Gemma Lush.
+You must inform the School of Primary Care as soon as possible if you wish to work less than full time by contacting the Helpdesk.
 You can either work 50%, 60%, 70% or 80% whole time equivalent and your training time will be extended to reflect this accordingly.

 Whilst working less than full time you are expected to complete the same amount of assessments as your full time colleagues but in a longer time frame.
 For example at 60% it will take you 20 months to complete a 12 month full time posts, in which you will have the full 20 months to complete the same number of assessments that the full time trainees have included in 12 months.GPST Committee